gitmartin/ezplotter/README.md

 * Scroll to zoom
 * Ctrl-Scroll to zoom horizontally only
 * Shift-Scroll to zoom vertically only
+* Click and drag to pan

 ## Installation
-The easiest way to install the app is to
+The easiest way to install the app is to find the app in MATLAB.

 ## Features